This was the first of 140 interviews that Colburn would conduct over the next 22 years for his Eisenhower Legacy series.

 "GREAT!!!
 I've just finished watching Young Hemingway: The Path of Paris and I found it informative, entertaining and very well produced.
 Lots of new, at least to me, points of view.
 And the contemporary scenes are 'blow you away' beautiful.
 And even my grandson's hand in Walloon Lake did not end up on the cutting room floor.
 I hope this new editor of your film brings you accolades from the academics as well as financial success after such a long time in production."

-Ernest Hemingway Mainland
+The Late Ernest Hemingway Mainland

 Nephew and namesake of Ernest Hemingway